heethesh/Computer-Vision-and-Deep-Learning-Setup/README.md

 	cd ~/tensorflow
 	./configure

+#### NOTE: Enter the your correct CUDA and CuDNN version below.
+CUDA 8.0 and CuDNN 6 is used here.

 >Select Python 2.7, no to all additional packages, gcc as compiler (GCC 5.4).
 >
 >For CUDA, enter 8.0